 Getting your eyes tested regularly is an important part of maintaining eye health and visual acuity.
 Maintaining good vision--whether with glasses or without--is a critical part of interacting safely with the world around you.

 Sevigny & Associates Eye Care offers a range of eye and vision exams to measure visual acuity and eye health.
-At our Wauchula, Arcadia and Sebring eye clinics, we offer comprehensive vision testing to help ensure that all residents of these and the surrounding areas have good eye health and accurate vision.
+At our Wauchula, Arcadia, Lake Placid and Sebring eye clinics, we offer comprehensive vision testing to help ensure that all residents of these and the surrounding areas have good eye health and accurate vision.

 Depending upon age and eye condition, each individual has unique vision testing schedules and requirements.
 If you are unsure of how often you should be tested, contact Sevigny & Associates to get information on a vision testing schedule that would be appropriate for you.